wsbctechnicalblog/wsbctechnicalblog.github.io/content/automation-task-group-learning.md

 Tags: automation, learning, tips, azure-devops
 Slug: automation-task-group-learning
 Author: Daniel Broderick
-Summary: Inadvertently restricting thousands of pipelines with a simple automated task group insertion.
+Summary: Inadvertently restricting access thousands of pipelines with a simple automated task group insertion.

 The problem: How can the security team run all the tasks like the scans they need to run?